VUnit/vunit/vhdl/com/user_guide.md

 An example of this pattern can be found in the [card shuffler example](../examples/com/test/tb_card_shuffler.vhd).
 There the test runner publishes commands to load cards into the card shuffler.
 These commands are received by a driver which translates the commands to the pin wiggling understood by the card shuffler.
 The commands are also received by the scoreboard such that it can compare what is being sent into the card shuffler with what is sent out and from that determine if a correct shuffling has taken place.

-A `publish` is the same as a `send` with the difference that no receiver is specified and that a status is returned instead of a receipt.
+A `publish` is the same as a `send` with the difference that no receiver is specified, it can't be anonymous, and that a status is returned instead of a receipt.
 The difference between a receipt and a status is that the receipt contains status as we've seen before but also a message ID which is used for the client/server pattern described later on.
 The ID is unique to a message but a publish may result in zero or many messages.
 Moreover, it does not make sense to combine publishing with the client/server pattern so the message ID has been excluded from the `publish` procedure.
+A publish must be made with the publisher actor as a parameter so that `com` can find the subscribers.

 ```vhdl
 publish(net, self, load((rank, suit)), status);